retroelec/T-HMI-C64/README.md

 ### Games

-As there is no disk drive emulation, only "single-load games" can be played.
+As there is no disk drive emulation, only "onefiled games" can be played.
-Up to now I only tested a few games.
+Up to now I tested the following games.

 Games that are playable:

-- Wizard of wor
+- Wizard of Wor
-- Skramble (from anirog)
+- Skramble (from Anirog)
 - Galaxy
 - Burnin Rubber
 - Lode Runner